AmineBarrak/Compromised-IoT-Devices/README.md

 # Compromised-IoT-Devices
 This repository is created to show a sample of the data used in research work to identify compromised iot devices.

-Dans cet etude nous avons applique 3 type d'attaques qui sont connue dans les attaques des IoT devices (Mirai, UFOnet, RouterSploit).
+In this study we have applied 3 types of attacks which are known in the attacks of IoT devices (Mirai, UFOnet, RouterSploit).

-Nous avons utiliser 6 IoT devices qui sont detaille dans le tableau suivant:
+We have used 6 IoT devices which are detailed in the following table:

 |             Devices             |            Model           |
 |:-------------------------------:|:--------------------------:|